-Opening the Application Libraries Window

-To open the Application Libraries window (\square):
+Opening the Application Libraries Window To open the Application Libraries window (^{••••}):

-From the Home toolbar, Windows menu, click () Applications Libraries.
-Win • From the File menu select Application Libraries.
-To include the latest versions of model examples, from the File>Help menu, select (💮) Update COMSOL Application Library.
-Mac Select Application Libraries from the main File or Windows menus.
-To include the latest versions of model examples, from the Help menu
+Win In the Home toolbar, click Windows and select Application Libraries.
+When the toolbar is compressed, you sometimes find it under Layout>Windows.
+WIII • From the File menu select Application Libraries.
+To include the latest versions of model examples, from the File>Help menu select () Update COMSOL Application Libraries.
+Mac From the File or Windows menu select Application Libraries.
+To include the latest versions of model examples, from the Help menu Linux select (🐻) Update COMSOL Application Libraries.